Medical Standards Frequently Asked Questions

 What are medical standards and who do they apply to?

-The medical standards apply only to arduous duty positions.
-They are authorized through 5 Code of Federal Regulations 339 with the intent to promote firefighter safety because of the arduous and hazardous nature of the job.
+Medical standards apply only to arduous duty positions.
+They are authorized through 5 Code of Federal Regulations 339 with the intent to promote firefighter safety because of the arduous, hazardous nature of the job.

 Are the medical standards the same as the work capacity or pack test?

 No, these are two different programs.
-The Medical Standards Program assesses medical qualification for arduous duty.
-The Work Capacity Test or “Pack Test” assesses physical capability to meet the fitness requirement.
-It’s important to note that you will have to complete your medical qualification exam and receive a Qualified determination BEFORE you can take your arduous work capacity test, aka the Pack Test.
+The Medical Standards Program assesses medical qualifications for arduous duty work.
+The work capacity test (commonly referred to as the pack test) assesses your physical ability to meet the fitness requirements of the position.
+It’s important to note that you will have to complete your medical qualification exam and receive a qualified determination BEFORE you can take your arduous work capacity test (pack test).

 How often are medical exams required?

-All positions considered arduous will take an initial comprehensive medical exam.
+All those in positions considered arduous will take an initial comprehensive medical exam.
 Subsequent periodic exams are required every three years with an online self-certification in non-exam years.

 What unique identification number do I use to input firefighters in the system?

 An individual’s social security number is required for initial entry into the system.
-Once entered, this data will be hidden, and the system will generate a new unique ID number for exam and qualifications tracking.
+Once entered, this data will be hidden and the system will generate a new unique ID number for exam and qualification tracking.

 Where do I go for my medical examination and how do I get paperwork?

-Your local Fire Management Officer or Human Resources staff will request your exam through the online portal.
+Your local Fire Management Officer or human resources staff will request your exam through the Acuity MLINK Portal.

 What do I need to bring to the exam?